chandra-zs/login/README.md

-This is users 0.0.7 version.
+This is users 0.0.7 version